Board of Directors

 Chairman of the Board

-Dr. James P. Patton.
-Dr. Patton currently serves as the Chairman of our Board of Directors and has served as a member of our Board of Directors since February 2002.
-Furthermore, Dr. Patton was the Chairman of our Board of Directors from November 2004 until December 31, 2005 and was our Chief Executive Officer from February 2002 to November 2002.
+Dr. Patton currently serves as the Chairman of the Board of Directors and has served as a member of the Board of Directors since February 2002.
+Furthermore, Dr. Patton was the Chairman of the Board of Directors from November 2004 until December 2005 and was the Chief Executive Officer from February 2002 to November 2002.
 Since February 1999, Dr. Patton has been the Vice President of Millennium Oncology Management, Inc., which provides management services for radiation oncology care to four sites.
-Dr. Patton was a trustee of Dundee Wealth US, a mutual fund family, from October 2006 through September 2014.
+Dr. Patton was a trustee of Dundee Wealth U.S., a mutual fund family, from October 2006 through September 2014.
 He is a founder and has been chairman of VAL Health, LLC, a health care consultancy, from 2011 to the present.
 In addition, he was President of Comprehensive Oncology Care, LLC since 1999, a company that owned and operated a cancer treatment facility in Exton, Pennsylvania until its sale in 2008.
 From February 1999 to September 2003, Dr. Patton also served as a consultant to LibertyView Equity Partners SBIC, LP, a venture capital fund based in Jersey City, New Jersey.
 From July 2000 to December 2002, Dr. Patton served as a director of Pinpoint Data Corp.
 From February 2000 to November 2000, Dr. Patton served as a director of Healthware Solutions.
 From June 2000 to June 2003, Dr. Patton served as a director of LifeStar Response.
-He earned his B.S. from the University of Michigan, his Medical Doctorate from Medical College of Pennsylvania, and his M.B.A. from Penn’s Wharton School.
+He earned his Bachelor of Science from the University of Michigan, his Medical Doctorate from Medical College of Pennsylvania, and his Master of Business Administration from Penn’s Wharton School.
 Dr. Patton was also a Robert Wood Johnson Foundation Clinical Scholar.
 He has published papers regarding scientific research in human genetics, diagnostic test performance and medical economic analysis.
-Dr. Patton’s experience as a trustee and consultant to funds that invest in life science companies provide him with the perspective from which we benefit.
-Additionally, Dr. Patton’s medical experience and service as a principal and director of other life science companies make Dr. Patton particularly qualified to serve as our director and non-executive chairman.
+Dr. Patton’s experience as a trustee and consultant to funds that invest in life science companies provides him with the perspective from which the company benefits.
+Additionally, Dr. Patton’s medical experience and service as a principal and director of other life science companies make Dr. Patton particularly qualified to serve as director and non-executive chairman.